Marvin Jones Jr. Player Prop Bets for NFL Week 9 | Jacksonville vs. Buffalo 11/7/2021

 Recent Performances

-- Against the Seahawks last week, Jones was targeted eight times and racked up 35 yards on five receptions.
+- In last week's game against the Seahawks, Jones was targeted eight times and racked up five catches for 35 yards.

 Jones' Jacksonville Teammates